lrkertesz/google-search-detective/replit.md

 ## Overview

-This is a full-stack web application built for keyword research in service industries like HVAC, plumbing, electrical, and digital marketing.
-The application generates keyword research reports with metrics like search volume, CPC, competition scores, and business-focused opportunity rankings for specified cities and industries.
-The opportunity scoring prioritizes cost-effectiveness (low CPC) combined with viable search volume for practical PPC campaign planning.
+This is a full-stack keyword research application that serves as one component of a comprehensive business intelligence suite for service industries.
+The application generates geo-targeted keyword research reports with real-time metrics including search volume, CPC, competition scores, and business-focused opportunity rankings for HVAC, plumbing, electrical, and digital marketing industries.

+The opportunity scoring prioritizes cost-effectiveness (non-zero CPC values) combined with viable search volume for practical PPC campaign planning, accounting for Google's broad matching behavior that can override low-cost keywords with higher-bid alternatives.

+**Business Intelligence Suite Context:**
+This keyword research tool is designed to work alongside:
+1. Market revenue estimator by industry for specific cities
+2. Competition analyzer showing business rankings for geo-targeted keyword phrases in Maps 3-Pack and Organic SEO

+Together, these tools provide complete market entry analysis for service businesses.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
 PPC Campaign Experience: User has discovered through testing that $0.00 CPC keywords often don't perform as expected in Google Ads due to Google's "similar keyword" matching showing higher-bid competing ads instead of exact matches.
+Business Context: User is building a comprehensive business intelligence suite with three interconnected tools for market analysis in service industries.

 ## System Architecture